focusaurus/peterlyons.org-zola/content/persblog/2020-07-drawers-of-struggle.md

 slug = "2020/07/drawers-of-struggle/"
 date = 2020-07-03T00:49:30Z
 +++
-It all started with this video in which Josh Right makes a cool cabinet that holds 16 tiny box-jointed drawers all from a single 2x6.
+It all started with this video in which Josh Wright makes a cool cabinet that holds 16 tiny box-jointed drawers all from a single 2x6.

 {{ youtube(id="OIqQhs2mBWk") }}